oceanicsdotio/oceanics.io/README.md

 curl https://rustwasm.github.io/wasm-pack/installer/init.sh -sSf | sh
 ```

-The `wasm-bindgen` tooling packages WASM as an importable JavaScript library.
-This allows the binaries to be served along with the other static assets by compiling [without a bundler](https://github.com/rustwasm/wasm-bindgen/tree/master/examples/without-a-bundler).
+Gatsby triggers the build pipeline automatically!
+But, only on the excution of `yarn build` or `yarn develop`!
+There is no hot loading or automatic recompiling.
+This is decribed in [`gatsby-nodes.js`](/gatsby-node.js)

-The `Cargo.toml` config file describes the Rust dependencies.
-The build command is in the package.
-Use `yarn compile` to compile rust to webassembly and generate the necessary JavaScript bindings.
+The [`Cargo.toml`](/Cargo.toml) config file describes the Rust dependencies.
+The `wasm-bindgen` and `wasm-pack` package WASM as an importable JavaScript library named `neritics`.
+Use `yarn compile` to compile rust to WASM and generate necessary JavaScript bindings, or see the command in [`package.json`](/package.json).